-At DHC, our specialists have years of experience to effectively diagnose and treat chronic and acute gastrointestinal conditions.
+At DHC, our specialists have years of experience to effectively diagnose and treat chronic and acute gastrointestinal conditions in NJ.
 Using the latest methodologies and technology, our practice provides superior quality of care for all illnesses of the digestive system.

 Common Gastrointestinal Conditions